The often-overlooked St. Catherine’s Park in Lucan is one of my favourite parks in Dublin.

-One of the most unique things to do at St Catherine’s Park besides heading for a stroll is to visit on a Sunday when the urban food market is on.
-Every weekend from May until October there is a fun market taking place between 11am and 5pm.
+One of the more unique things to do at St Catherine’s Park is to visit on a Sunday when the urban food market is on.
+Every weekend from May until October, there is a fun market taking place between 11am and 5pm.

 Things to do near St. Catherine’s Park

 One of the beauties of Lucan Demesne is that it’s a short spin away from many plenty of other things to see and do.